Build Your Business

 Reach out to grandparents as they can help save for their grandchildren's higher education.

-Many high-net-worth investors may not think 529 college savings plans apply to them.
-But these investors could be missing out on the potential benefits of a powerful saving strategy unique to 529 plans called "accelerated gifting" or "superfunding."
+High-net-worth investors may think 529 college savings plans do not apply to them; however, these investors could be missing out on the potential benefits of a powerful saving strategy unique to 529 plans called "accelerated gifting" or "superfunding."

 As employee benefit costs rise, HR departments are looking for ideas that can help employees with little-to-no cost to the company.
 More companies are viewing college savings benefits as part of the overall financial well-being of their employees.

 529 college savings plans allow you to offer an expanded lineup of services to help meet your clients' needs in three ways:

 - Expand client relationships – 529s are a great entryway into estate planning and generational wealth transfer conversations as well as a gift idea.

 - Deepen family connections – If your clients have children or grandchildren, talk to them about funding a 529 plan and start a conversation about which other relatives may want to contribute, which may lead to referrals.

 - Grow relationships with business owner clients – With benefits costs on the rise, a 529 plan is a great low-cost and paperless benefit the company can offer to its employees.

 If your client has the means to consider a "living legacy" to her grandchild, I can think of at least three reasons she may find a 529 college savings plan a good option.

 - Control – As the 529 account owner, your client controls the assets.
 Not the grandchild.
 This helps to ensure that the savings are used for educational purposes.